Miicroo/homeassistant-custom-components/swedish_calendar/README.md

 # Swedish calendar
 This is a HomeAssistant component for showing data about swedish holidays.
-It uses the ai at *api.dryg.net* to generate statistics as sensors.
+It uses the api at *api.dryg.net* to generate statistics as sensors.
 The sensors are checked once per day.

 ## How to setup